kaaproject/kaa-rfcs/0007-configuration-management-extension/README.md

 If `configId` field is missing, server MUST respond with the current configuration for the given endpoint.

-If `configId` field is present, server MUST send new configuration only if `configId` differs from the identifier of the current endpoint configuration.
+If `configId` field is present, server MUST send new configuration only if it differs from the identifier of the configuration, currently assigned to that endpoint.

 If `observe` field is present and is `true`, server MUST send new configuration to the endpoint whenever configuration changes.